 3. Coco Beach

 The Playa del Carmen beaches immediately south of Coco Beach are super crowded with tourists.
-The reason Coco Beach is so quiet is because the Reef Coco Beach Resort is at the south end of this Playa del Carmen public beach; it juts out into the water, forcing beach walkers south of the resort to turn around and go back.
+The reason Coco Beach is so quiet is because the Reef Coco Beach Resort is at the south end of this Playa del Carmen public beach; it juts out into the water, preventing beach walkers from reaching Coco Beach.

 Coco Beach is backed by jungle, so there are no resorts behind you.
 While this is great in many ways, the one downside is there is no resort staff to clean the garbage and seaweed off the sand.
 We found Coco Beach was a little dirty in spots, but nothing horribly bad.
 The waves were quite calm while we were there.